Logo Voyage

 Pay cash

 Cash is the means that will give you the most leverage when negotiating.
-Cash means that the seller won't have to deal with longer pay term by credit card companies and intermediates sales percentages, which means he'll have to pay less and you'll get a better discount.
+Cash means that the seller won't have to pay fees to the credit card company, which means and you'll get a better discount.
 But be careful not to carry too much cash, it is easy to get tempted to go over your initial budget.
 If you really can't get the price within your budget and you just have to have that ring, you can always get more cash out of an ATM (there are many inside the Central Station).
 Walking away to get more cash will also allow you to cool down a bit and think if it's really worth the extra money or if you shouldn't try your luck elsewhere.
 You'd be surprised to see what a difference it makes to take a few steps out of the shop.

 Always choose the ring that fits

 This is the step many people ignore.
-When you go in the shop, try the ring and if they don't have it in your size and won't resize it in front of you, walk away!
-Of course they can make the ring in any size you want in about a week and even secure mail and send it to wherever you are in case you're not staying in Belgium for that long.
+If they don't have it in your size and won't resize it in front of you, walk away!
+Of course they can make the ring in any size you want in about a week and even send it to you in case you're not staying in Belgium for that long.
 But the chances are very high that they will skim off a few tenths of grams of gold by making the ring thinner and use slightly smaller and/or lower grade diamonds compared to the one you saw in the shop.
 And the more discount you initially got, the more they will try to compensate by lowering the quality.
 If you ever notice a difference they will argue that it's just an optical illusion because the ring is not the same size as the model in the shop window and that you have made a downpayment already so now you have no choice but to buy it.
 This will lead to very frustrating situations so it's best to avoid them in the first place.

 Message to women: "Stand by your man"